GEM: Gaussian Embedding Modeling for Out-of-Distribution Detection in GUI Agents: Experiments

 \subsubsection{Datasets.}

 For the ID dataset, we use the AITZ~\cite{zhang2024android} dataset, which contains GUI agent data covering more than 70 Android app scenarios.
 For the OOD datasets, we select eight GUI agent datasets spanning three platforms: smartphone, computer, and web browser.
-The smartphone platform includes AndroidControl~\cite{li2024effects}, OS-Kairos~\cite{cheng2025kairos}, Meta-GUI~\cite{sun2022meta}, and ScreenSpot-Mobile~\cite{li2025ScreenSpot},while the computer platform includes Omniact-Desktop~\cite{kapoor2024omniact} and ScreenSpot-Desktop, and the web browser platform includes Omniact-Web and ScreenSpot-Web.
-The four smartphone datasets simulate extrapolation-OOD scenarios, whereas the computer and web browser datasets simulate internalization-OOD scenarios.
+The smartphone platform includes AndroidControl~\cite{li2024effects}, OS-Kairos~\cite{cheng2025kairos}, Meta-GUI~\cite{sun2022meta}, and ScreenSpot-Mobile~\cite{li2025ScreenSpot}, while the computer platform includes Omniact-Desktop~\cite{kapoor2024omniact} and ScreenSpot-Desktop, and the web browser platform includes Omniact-Web and ScreenSpot-Web.